A primer on mechanistic inference with differentiable process-based models in Julia

 This is the true state of the system.
 Now let’s contaminate it with observational noise.

-Create a data_mat array, which consists of the ODE solution contaminated with a lognormally-distributed noise with standard deviation 0.3.
+Create a data_mat array consisting of the ODE solution perturbed by lognormally-distributed multiplicative noise with standard deviation 0.3.

 Note